Remi-Gau/eCobidas/ecobidas/methods_writing/dataset_descriptor-anat.md

-This data was acquired using 2 radio-frequency excitations, with a phase encoding directon along i, with an effective echo spacing  seconds and total readout time of , using GRAPPA parallel imaging with a factor of 2, a partial Fourrier of
+This data was acquired using 2 radio-frequency excitations, with a phase encoding direction along i, with an effective echo spacing  seconds and total readout time of , using GRAPPA parallel imaging with a factor of 2, a partial Fourrier of